DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 ## Start computer on Tails

-Go ahead and make sure that the USB with Tails is inserted in the right computer.
+Go ahead and make sure that USB1, with Tails, is inserted in the right computer.
 Start (or restart) the computer.

 If the computer starts on Tails, the ”Boot Loader Menu” should appear:
 ![Tails boot loader](images/30_boot_loader.png)